giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 ## Azure Key Vault setup

-Prerequisite for next steps is to have a deployed Key Vault instance either in your clusters Resource Group or in your account.
+A prerequisite for next steps is to have a deployed Key Vault instance either in your cluster's Resource Group, or in your account.
 Please follow the [official docs](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) to get started.

 ## Create first encryption key